 Trailing Actions tab

 This component is another major feature that sets BlackBird apart from all other strategies in its class.
 Trailing Actions allow you to create rules that automatically move orders in any direction.
-Rules consist of four events that occur in the following order: First the Initial Delay must pass.
-Next, the rule waits for the Trigger On condition/event to occur.
-Then the Action will move the order, and Repeat determines how many times the Action will run and how often.
+Trailing rules consist of three events that occur in the following order: First, the rule waits for the Trigger On condition/event to occur.
+Then the Action will move the order, and Repeat defines how long a trailing rule will run and how often.

 Trailing Rule Components

-This field is where a custom name can typed for the trailing rule, as a reminder of what the rule does.
+This field is where a custom name is typed for the trailing rule, as a reminder of what the rule does.
 The rules are automatically named Rule A, Rule B, Rule C, etc.